 At this point, all that remained of our itinerary was to take the 1 train stop up the hill to Gora station, and a quick ride from there up the Hakone Cable Car to its terminus.

-Having spent a fun day working our way counter clockwise around the entire loop of the Round Course, we finished our Hakone day in the most appropriate fashion, doing what Hakone is known for best - by soaking away the day's aches and pains in a rejuvenating Japanese hot spring bath.
+And of course, we finished our day in the most appropriate fashion - doing what Hakone is known for best - by soaking away the day's aches and pains in a rejuvenating Japanese hot spring bath!